Stelviaa/ft_irc/README.md

 # ft_irc
 42 school common core project.
 ## Purpose
-This project, aims to program a irc server from scratch in c++98.
-The server must be functionnal with a reference client, chosen by students, and the nc tool.
-Hexchat, in our case.
+The goal of the project was to program an irc server from scratch in C++98.
+The server had to be fully functionnal with a reference client, chosen by students, and the nc tool.
+In our case, we selected HexChat.
 ## Download and Installation
 ```
 git clone https://github.com/Stelviaa/ft_irc.git